Attentional-Biased Stochastic Gradient Descent: Experimental Results on Data Imbalance Problem

+We conduct experiments on multiple imbalanced benchmark datasets, including CIFAR-10 (LT), CIFAR-10 (ST), CIFAR-100 (LT), CIFAR-100 (ST), ImagetNet-LT~\citep{liu2019large}, Places-LT~\citep{zhou2017places}, and iNaturelist2018~\citep{iNatrualist18}, and compare ABSGD with several state-of-the-art (SOTA) methods, including meta-learning~\citep{jamal2020rethinking}, class-balanced weighting~\citep{cao2019learning}, and two-stage decoupling methods \citep{kang2019decoupling}.
+We use the ResNets~\citep{he2016deep} as the main backbone in our experiments.
+For fair comparison, ABSGD is implemented with the same hyperparameters such as momentum parameter, initial step size, weight decay and step size decaying strategy, as the baseline momentum SGD method.
+For ABSGD, the moving average parameter $\gamma$ are tuned in $[0.1:0.1:1]$ by default.
+Without additional mentions, we directly use the results of baselines from their original papers by default.

-The original CIFAR-10 and CIFAR-100 data contain 50,000 training images and 10,000 validation with 10 and 100 classes, respectively.
-We construct the imbalanced version of training set of CIFAR10, CIFAR100 following the two strategies: Long-Tailed (LT) imbalance~\cite{cao2019learning} and Step (ST) imbalance~\cite{buda2018systematic} with two different imbalance ratio $\rho = 10, \rho = 100$, and keep the testing set unchanged.
+\textbf{Datasets:} The original CIFAR-10 and CIFAR-100 data contain 50,000 training images and 10,000 validation with 10 and 100 classes, respectively.
+We construct the imbalanced version of training set of CIFAR10, CIFAR100 following the two strategies: Long-Tailed (LT) imbalance~\citep{cao2019learning} and Step (ST) imbalance~\citep{buda2018systematic} with two different imbalance ratio $\rho = 10, \rho = 100$, and keep the testing set unchanged.
 The imbalance ratio $\rho$ is defined as the ratio between sample sizes of the most frequent and least frequent classes.
 The LT imbalance follows the exponentially decayed sample size between different categories.
-In ST imbalance, the number of examples is equal within minority classes and equal within majority classes but differs between the majority and minority classes.
+In ST imbalance, the number of examples are both equal within minority classes and majority classes but differs between the majority and minority classes.
 We denote the imbalanced versions of CIFAR10, CIFAR100 as CIFAR10-LT/ST, CIFAR100-LT/ST according the imbalanced strategies.
+ImageNet-LT~\citep{liu2019large} is a long-tailed subset of the original ImageNet-2012 by sampling a subset following the Pareto distribution with the power value $6$.
+It has 115.8K images from 1000 categories, which include 4980 for the head class and 5 images for the tail class.
+The Places-LT dataset was also created by sampling from Places-2~\citep{zhou2017places} using the same strategy as ImageNet-LT.
+It contains 62.5K training images from 365 classes with an imbalance ratio $\rho =4980/5$. iNaturalist 2018 is a real world dataset whose class-frequency follows a heavy-tail distribution~\citep{iNatrualist18}.
+It contains 437K images from 8142 classes.
+The long-tail and step imbalance label distribution of the datasets are shown in Figure~\ref{fig:label_distribution}.